St. Petersburg State Transport University: Research

 The research division coordinates the activities and provides administrative guidance to all departments conducting research, organizes fundamental, search and applied research and development work, as well as other types of work related to the implementation of scientific activities of the University.
-The University has formed a structure of the research complex, which includes research institutes, research centers, and research laboratories.
-Every year the University holds a scientific conference.
-Researchers of PGUPS with colleagues-scientists traditionally conduct round tables and seminars on improving the activities of railway transport and the introduction of innovative scientific developments of scientists of PGUPS in the main activity of the company "Russian Railways".

 Rankings

 In 2018, Forbes ranked the university fourteenth on its list of the top 100 best universities in Russia.

 The British consulting company QS (Quacquarelli Symonds) presented the ranking of the best universities "QS University Rankings: Eastern Europe and Central Asia".
 For the first time, it included the Russian railway University – University.
 Every year it represents Both an international global rating and a rating by region (Arab region, Asia, Latin America, BRICS, Eastern Europe and Central Asia), and a subject rating by 46 directions.
 For the first time in 2018, our PGUPS was included in this rating.
 The assessment was conducted on 10 indicators: academic reputation, reputation among employers, the ratio of scientific and pedagogical staff and students, the number of publications per employee, international scientific relations, the impact of the University on the Internet, the proportion of employees with a PhD degree, the number of citations publications per article, the proportion of foreign employees and the proportion of foreign students.

 The University's ranking on the RIA "Novosti", improved from 9th to 7th in 2018.
 This is the best result among the universities of St. Petersburg and the transport industry.

 According to the rating of Russian universities "National recognition 2019", PGUPS is in the top "Best universities 2019" in Transport, Construction (Architecture), and Environmental Protection (Human ecology).